gazebosim/gz-cmake/tutorials/developing_with_ign-cmake.md

 ### Passing CMake flags via command line

-When performing `colcon` builds, flags may be passed to Ignition CMake to configure the build.
+When performing `colcon` builds, flags may be passed to Gazebo CMake to configure the build.

 This can be done via the `--cmake-args` flag in `colcon`: